salmon: A Symbolic Linear Regression Package for Python: Model building and fitting

 Now we can fit and visualize this new model:

 \begin{CodeInput} >>> simple_log_model.fit(data) \end{CodeInput}

 \begin{CodeInput} >>> simple_log_model.plot(confidence_band=alpha_val) \end{CodeInput}

 By default, \pkg{salmon} plots the variables in the original (untransformed) space, which is usually desired.
-After all, we are interested in SalePrice, not $\log(\text{SalePrice})$.
+After all, we are interested in $\text{Price(\$)}$, not $\log(\text{Price(\$)})$.
 However, the log-space view can be helpful for checking whether the linear regression assumptions are met.
 To produce a plot in the transformed space, specify \code{transformed_y_space=True}.

 \begin{CodeInput} >>> simple_log_model.plot(confidence_band=alpha_val, transformed_y_space=True) \end{CodeInput}

 From Figure~\ref{simple_trans_plot_conf_both}, it is clear that the fanning is indeed reduced in log-space---as we had hoped!
 However, the model may be further improved by adding a quadratic term to capture the parabolic relationship.
 We create a new model for this: